ODH and RHODS Configuration

 - Your image is now listed and enabled.
 You can hide it without removing it by simply disabling it.

-In this panel, you are able to adjust:
+In this panel, you can adjust:

 This feature currently looks at running Jupyter kernels, like a Python notebook.
 If you are only using a Terminal, or another IDE window like VSCode or RStudio from the custom images, this activity is not detected and your Pod can be stopped without notice after the set delay.